A fast-track conversion qualification for non-accounting graduates who want to pursue a career in accounting or finance.

 - Northern Ireland & EU:

 Scholarships, awards and prizes

-A KPMG Scholarship is available to cover programme fees and provide an opportunity for work based learning during the duration of the programme.
+Two KPMG Scholarships are available to cover programme fees and provide an opportunity for work based learning during the duration of the programme.
 Details are provided from the Course Director.

 Additional mandatory costs

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.